OptimoSupreme/homelab/README.md

-### These containers are created with the intention of running via `podman-compose`.

-The compose files in `.docker_archive` are not maintained, but were working via Docker MAR23,
+**The compose files in this branch were created for use with Docker, which I have since replaced with Podman.
+They are not maintained, but were last known to be working.**